-While iOS 13 may have stolen the show at Apple’s 2019 Worldwide Developer Conference, the company still had a few interesting things to say about WatchOS 6.
-The latest and greatest operating system for the Apple Watch is only getting smarter, and Apple Watch users will soon be treated to a host of new features on their device.
+You may be more excited about the launch of iOS 13, but WatchOS 6 is here too — and it also has a lot going for it.
+The latest and greatest operating system for the Apple Watch is only getting smarter, and Watch users have been treated to a host of new features on their device.

 Here’s everything you need to know about the new WatchOS 6.

 There’s also a new Noise app for the Apple Watch, which is aimed at helping users preserve their hearing.
-The app uses the microphone to detect ambient noise levels, and can warn users if the noise level is at a point where it could damage hearing.
-As Apple was quick to point out, the app doesn’t record or save any audio — ensuring that privacy as maintained.
+The app uses the microphone to detect ambient noise levels and can warn users if the noise level is at a point where it could damage hearing.
+As Apple was quick to point out, the app doesn’t record or save any audio — ensuring that privacy is maintained.

-Another long-requested feature is the new Cycle Tracking ability, which allows women to track their monthly cycle and even alert users when their period is likely to begin soon.
+Another long-requested feature is the new Cycle Tracking ability, which allows women to track their menstrual cycle and even alert users when their period is likely to begin soon.
 Cycle Tracking allows women to log activity, like the beginning of their period, and how heavy their flow is.
 The data is also viewable in the Apple Health app.

 Apple is also bringing a few new watch faces to the Apple Watch, including some that are more basic and beautiful, and others that are more functional and packed with features.

 There are some new complications available in WatchOS 6 too, though the complications available to you may depend on your Apple Watch model.
 Notable new complications include a Wind complication that can show current wind speed, a Noise complication that shows the ambient noise level, an Audiobooks complication, a Cycle Tracking complication, and a Calculator complication.